MikaZ21/BuildingAppPractice/Text Editor/README.md

-• Any long text within the '#text' element will wrap, break words that are too long to fit, ensure it doesn't exceed container width.
-The 'word-wrap: break-word;' property ensures compatibility with older browsers that might not support 'overflow-wrap'.

-• Choose and change the size of the font.
-Used a dropdown menu for the use to input their desired font size.

-• Reset the color picker and input fields when the "remove format" button is clicked.

-• Reset button that removes formatting also clears the text content in the '#text' element.

-• The placeholder text disappear when the user starts typing, and their input text color change to black.
-If the textarea is left empty, the placeholder text should reappear with its gray color.

 # Text Editor 🔤

 ## 📝 Task: Create text editor that allows user to write and format text.
 It has a various features to customize the appearance and formatting of the text content.